Kenhasteandersen/FirstPrinciplesPlankton/matlab/README.md

 Matlab code for two figures.
 Running these successfully requires the matlab code for the NUMmodel library (https://github.com/Kenhasteandersen/NUMmodel), as well as the transport matrices.
+Alternatively, you can ask me for the runs (the mat file is too big for github).